Sennovate-Inc/forgerock-ansible-playbook/README.md

 ## Usage

-With this Ansible playbook you can now run and develop test environments to build POCs and get up and running with ForgeRock AM in 2 minutes!
+With this Ansible playbook you can now run and develop test environments to build POCs and get up and running with ForgeRock AM in just 2 minutes!

+Default Installation version: `7.1.2 (latest)`

+Versions supported: `7.1.2 and 7.1.1`

 ## Support